Lisbon Food Tour Review: Eats, Street Art, and Undiscovered Lisbon

 The simple pork sandwich

-Our first stop was at an old restaurant that is the meeting point for people from a region of Portugal south of Lisbon.
+Our first stop on the Lisbon food tour was at an old restaurant that is the meeting point for people from a region of Portugal south of Lisbon.
 Here we ate a traditional pork sandwich called a bifana.

 The sandwich was simple, but the pork was so juicy and delicious.
 It’s typically served with mustard, which Andy happily slathered on to his sandwich, though I skipped it.
 Our sandwiches were served with local red wine.